kektram/Keks-menu/README.md

 > The aim is to deliver a script that is stable and fills the gaps in the vanilla feature set of 2take1.<br/>
 > Whether you like to mess with people, help people out or just try to be low-key, this script offers something useful.<br/>
 >
-> The feature list will be structured like the script is.
+> The feature list will be structured like the script is.<br/>
-> This means you can figure out where features are located based on the structure of this document.
+> This means you can figure out where features are located based on the structure of this document.<br/>
-> Example: General settings > Settings > Save to default
+> Example: General settings > Settings > Save to default<br/>
-> If there's anything confusing or vague in the feature list, feel free to suggest improvements.
+> If there's anything confusing or vague in the feature list, feel free to suggest improvements.<br/>
 > I'm open to people translating this to another language.
-You have to speak the language fluently.
+You have to speak the language fluently.<br/>

 ## Table of contents